freecode82/kubernetes-python-script/readme.md

+# kcmd.py
-kcmd.py is kubernetes commnad tool
+kubernetes commnad tool

 -s podname

-If you enter a common pod name, all pods belonging to that name will be subject to command execution. ex) -s abc-pod
+If you enter a common pod name, all pods belonging to that name will be subject to command execution.

--c 명령어
-ex) -c "ls -l"
+-c command

-kcmd -s abc-pod -c "ls -l"
+## ex) kcmd.py -s abc-pod -c "ls -l"

+# k8s-custom.py
-k8s-custom.py Create a snapshot using the kubernetes python API
+Create a snapshot using the kubernetes python API

-k8s-command.py
+ # k8s-command.py
+This is an example of deleting a pod using the kubernetes python API.
+Passes a command to print the directory list to the pod.
+If the delivered result contains an input/output error, the pod is restarted.